Blackface: Taiwan

 Taiwanese YouTube comedy group The Wackyboys came under fire after some of its members blackfaced for a Dancing Pallbearers parody video.
 The group later apologised and deleted the video.

 Thailand

 In Thailand, actors darken their faces to portray the Negrito of Thailand in a popular play by King Chulalongkorn (1868–1910), Ngo Pa, which has been turned into a musical and a movie.

+Blackface have been used in commercials in Thailand, as with some other parts of Asia.
+In 2012, The Bangkok Post reported on a line of cleaning products in Thailand named "Black Man".

+Turkey

+In Turkey, the actor Tevfik Gelenbe used blackface to portray Arab "mammy" characters throughout his career, from the 1960s through to the 1980s.

 United Kingdom

 Poachers and rioters

 From 1723 to 1823, it was a criminal offence to blacken one's face in some circumstances, with a punishment of death.
 The Black Act was passed at a time of economic downturn that led to heightened social tensions, and in response to a series of raids by two groups of poachers who blackened their faces to prevent identification.
 Blackening one's face with soot, lampblack, boot polish or coal dust was a traditional form of disguise, or masking, especially at night when poaching.

 The Welsh Rebecca Rioters (1839–1843) used to blacken their faces or wear masks to prevent themselves being identified whilst breaking down turnpike gates, sometimes disguised as women.